ADVANCED TUTORIALS

 clarifying external stuff

-Populate the new item and clarify it like any other.
-The editor will be cleaned every time so you can continue clarifying external items.
-When you do not have more stuff to clarify, just click on the “clarify completed” button on the bottom left.
+Fill in the new item and clarify it like any other.
+The editor resets after each item so you can continue clarifying external items.
+When you do not have more stuff to clarify, just click the “Clarify Completed” button in the bottom left corner.

 1 Although David Allen speaks of “the 2 minute rule” in his book, it seems to us that executing something while clarifying contradicts the objective of the Clarify stage, in which you only should be thinking and deciding.
 We consider that executing something within this stage supposes an interruption of the process.